Autodesk/arnold-usd/docs/building.md

 # Building for Katana 3.2+

 We support building against the shipped libraries in Katana and support using the Render Delegate in the Hydra viewport.
-The example below is for building the Render DElegate for Katana's Hydra Viewport, where Katana is installed at `/opt/Katana3.2v1`.
+The example below is for building the Render Delegate for Katana's Hydra Viewport, where Katana is installed at `/opt/Katana3.2v1`.
 The most important flag is `BUILD_FOR_KATANA` which changes the build on Linux to support the uniquely named (like: `Fnusd.so`) usd libraries shipped in Katana for Linux.
-When using a newer compiler to build the render delegate (like GCC 6.3.1 from the vfx platform), set DISABLE_CXX11_ABI to True to disable the new C++ ABI introduced in GCC 5.1, as the vfx platform suggests.
+When using a newer compiler to build the render delegate (like GCC 6.3.1 from the vfx platform), set `DISABLE_CXX11_ABI` to True to disable the new C++ ABI introduced in GCC 5.1, as the [vfx platform suggests](https://vfxplatform.com/#footnote-gcc6).

 ```
 ARNOLD_PATH='/opt/autodesk/arnold-5.4.0.0'